Joseph Turow, Ph.D.

 He has authored eleven books, edited five, and written more than 150 articles on mass media industries.
 His most recent books are The Aisles Have Eyes: How Retailers Track Your Shopping, Strip Your Privacy, and Define Your Power (Yale, 2017) and Media Today: Mass Communication in a Converging World (Routledge, 2020), and The Aisles Have Eyes: How Retailers Track Your Shopping, Strip Your Privacy, and Define Your Power (Yale, 2017).
 In 2011 Yale University Press published his book The Daily You: How the New Advertising Industry is Defining Your Identity and Your World (Yale, 2011; Turkish edition, 2015).
 In 2010 the University of Michigan Press published Playing Doctor: Television, Storytelling, and Medical Power, a history of prime time TV and the sociopolitics of medicine, and in 2013 it won the McGovern Health Communication Award from the University Of Texas College Of Communication.
 Other books reflecting current interests are Niche Envy: Marketing Discrimination in the Digital Age (MIT Press, 2006), Breaking Up America: Advertisers and the New Media World (University of Chicago Press, 1997; paperback, 1999; Chinese edition 2004); and The Hyperlinked Society: Questioning Connections in the Digital Age (edited with Lokman Tsui, University of Michigan Press, 2008).

 Turow’s continuing national surveys of the American public on issues relating to marketing, new media, and society have received a great deal of attention in the popular press, as well as in the research community.
 He has been interviewed widely about his research, including by NPR's Fresh Air with Terry Gross, the Atlantic, the BBC, CBS News, and elsewhere.
-He has also written about media and advertising for the popular press, including The Atlantic, American Demographics magazine, The Washington Post, The Boston Globe, and The Los Angeles Times.
+He has also written about media and advertising for the popular press, including The New York Times, The Atlantic, American Demographics magazine, The Washington Post, The Boston Globe, and The Los Angeles Times.
 His research has received financial support from the Digital Trust Foundation, the John D. and Catherine T. MacArthur Foundation, the Kaiser Family Foundation, the Robert Wood Johnson Foundation, the Federal Communications Commission, and the National Endowment for the Humanities, among others.